Meniscus tear: Information & meniscus tear specialists

 How does a meniscus tear occur?

-Therefore, this non-vascularized white zone of the meniscus is supplied with nutrients only by the synovial fluid.
-If the meniscus has too few nutrients and fluid, it becomes dry and brittle and degenerates.
-Damage becomes more likely and the cracks cannot heal on their own.
+Therefore, this white zone of the meniscus, which is not supplied with blood, is only supplied with nutrients by the synovial fluid.
+If the meniscus has too few nutrients and too little fluid, it becomes dry and brittle and degenerates.
+This makes damage more likely and the tears cannot heal on their own.

 causes of meniscus tears.

-Fresh, traumatic meniscus tears tend to occur in sports injuries.
-Very great forces often act on the knee joint, especially during sports activities involving twisting and shearing movements.
-These forces lead to excessive strain and painful injuries in the knee joint, especially in the
+The fresh traumatic meniscus tear occurs primarily as a result of sports injuries.
+Very high forces often act on the knee joint, particularly during sporting activities with twisting and shearing movements.
+This leads to overloading and painful injuries to the knee joint structures, especially the cruciate ligaments.

 Meniskusrisse